prodakt/lncRna/README.md

 Example:
 ```
 clock_plot_cm(cm_list = all_high_precision)
-# ERROR !!! there is no "all_cms" object jpj
 clock_plot_cm(cm_list = all_cms) # Example with 'all_cms' list (if you want to compare with a different set of confusion matrices)
 ```
 This function also offers the possibility of adjusting the number of simultaneously displayed Clock Plots, in order to comparing multiple methods using clock plots, you can again use 'layout = "multiple' to create a grid of individual clock plots, one for each method or combination.
 This is especially useful when you have a larger number of methods to visualize.
 You can also specify a 'plot_title' which will be used as a base title for each individual clock plot.